charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceComplete.md

     *) echo -e "\n$NC" + "Please answer with a, b, c, or x.";;
 esac
 ```
 Notice that this script specifically spells out the environment variable that contains the port number for this app.
 This number and enviornment variable name changes for each project.
+The most official list of ports is maintained in the [systemd Service Control][sdsc] assignment.

 Run it like this from the root of your project: